anseki/readline-sync/README.md

 argsArray = readlineSync.promptCL([commandHandler[, options]])
 ```

-Display the prompt-sign (see [`prompt`](#options-prompt) option) to the user, and then consider the input as a command-line and parse it, and then return a result after an Enter key was pressed.
+Display a prompt-sign (see [`prompt`](#options-prompt) option) to the user, and then consider the input as a command-line and parse it, and then return a result after an Enter key was pressed.
 A return value is an Array that includes the tokens that were parsed.
 It parses the input from the user as the command-line, and it interprets whitespaces, quotes, etc., and it splits it to tokens properly.
 Usually, a first element of the Array is command-name, and remaining elements are arguments.

 For example: